Certificate of compliance

 • The timeframe to complete and provide a CoC has decreased.

-With limited exceptions, all electrical work including new installations, alterations, additions and repairs now require a completed CoC.
-Because the scope of works that require a CoC has expanded, the following list of electrical license holders are now required to complete a CoC.
+Because the scope of works that require a CoC has expanded, the following list of electrical licence holders are now required to complete a CoC.

 1. Electrical Contractors